 In recent years, epigenetic predictors of age—also known as epigenetic clocks—have been shown to be highly predictive of chronological and biological age.
-Just like many other types of product, these clocks have varying degrees of accuracy.
+Just like many other types of products, these clocks have varying degrees of accuracy.
 So how do you know which is the most precise predictor of your biological age?

 In collaboration with Dr. Levine, the Elysium bioinformatics team developed Index with the goal to build a superior predictor of biological age with accuracy at the individual level.